PhD - Leuven | More than two weeks ago

 Magnetic random access memory (MRAM) has made extensive progresses to be a working memory solution with nonvolatility, high speed and low power consumption, exploiting spin-transfer torque (STT) as the key ingredient for fully electric operation.
 However, STT writing requires a substantial amount of spin-polarized currents flowing through the oxide barrier of a magnetic tunnel junction (MTJ), which ends up in a clear limit for reducing further the power consumption.
 Such intense tunneling current can also degrade the barrier of MTJ to affect the reliability of memory cells.
 In addition, it is difficult for the speed of STT writing to reach GHz regime, regarding the general dynamics of magnetization in ferromagnetic layer.

 Voltage-controlled magnetic anisotropy (VCMA) is highlighted as a next generation write scheme for MRAM to enable GHz-speed and ultra-low power operations , along with spin-orbit torque (SOT) using spin Hall effect (SHE), where in-plane charge current flowing in a nonmagnetic layer generates a vertical spin current, leading to the magnetization reversal of the adjacent magnetic layer .
 VCMA reduces the interfacial perpendicular magnetic anisotropy (PMA) with an electric field, or a voltage across the barrier in MTJ.
 Hence, switching of magnetization by eliminating the PMA using voltage pulse without current is the key aspect of VCMA.
 Understanding on the fundamental characteristics in VCMA-induced switching of MTJ made good progress in IMEC .
-Moreover, IMEC demonstrated solutions to overcome important challenges such as implementation of in-plane magnetic field generator and deterministic VCMA switching scheme .
+IMEC demonstrated solutions to overcome important challenges such as implementation of in-plane magnetic field generator and deterministic VCMA switching scheme and developed ab-initio modeling to design the material structure and verified with experimental analysis .

 Intensive efforts have been made to understand the fundamental aspects of VCMA operation.
 However, a lot more of understanding and improvement are required for VCMA to become a real solution for application.
 First, the VCMA coefficient, representing the efficiency of changing anisotropy with given voltage, should be improved significantly, to switch a MTJ device with sufficiently high anisotropy and long data retention time .
 Materials investigation to tune the interface is the fundamental aspect, and exploration of alternative structure of the free layer such as synthetic antiferromagnetic structure can be another aspect to improve the switching efficiency by VCMA effect.
 Plus, write pulse width for VCMA switching has to be very precisely defined allowing the variation less than a few hundred picoseconds.
 The pulse width window for reliable switching has to be widened in application point of view.
 It is also related to the behavior of write error rate (WER) and its improvement.
 Writing voltage has to be evaluated also considering the range of breakdown voltages.
 High-WER range is also important since 1 – WER is another crucial parameter read disturbance rate (RDR).
 VCMA-MRAM device needs to allow a certain amount of current to flow for reading in general.
 Characteristics in the range of reading is equally important to realize VCMA-MRAM.